JarronL/pynrc/CONTRIBUTING.rst

     $ make docs

-3. Push release to github and make sure readthedocs generates correctly.
+3. Push all updates to github and make sure readthedocs generates correctly before actually submitting the release.
 4. Package a distribution and test upload the release to TestPyPI::

     $ make release-test